marcuspaget/VCI/README.md

 # VCI
 Video Conferencing Intelligence

-Using readily available opensource licensed solutions to detect faces and then perform analysis
+Using readily available opensource techniques to detect faces and then perform analysis

 Idea being to eventually provide a a guage showing: